What if British history was told the same way Maya history is told?

 There is so much incorrect information about the Maya online.
-This causes me much frustration, particularly as teachers (KS2 History Maya Civilisation) unknowingly are teaching these inaccuracies in the classroom and thousands of children are learning untruths about the Maya.
-There should be some sort of standard set for these ‘educational’ online resources, in order that teachers are given the correct information about these ancient cultures.
+This causes me much frustration, particularly as teachers (KS2 History) unknowingly are teaching these inaccuracies in the classroom and thousands of children are learning untruths about the Maya.
+There should be some sort of standard set for ‘educational’ online resources, in order that teachers are given the correct information about these ancient cultures.

 As mentioned in a previous blog post – How to spot untrustworthy resources on the Maya – the Maya seem to get a raw deal when it comes to the study of ancient cultures.

-The Maya were only 1 of 5 cultures in the world to have independently developed a writing system where they could write anything they said, they were only 1 of 2 cultures in the world who created the number zero, they had an elaborate and accurate calendar system, they built cities in the rainforest and some of the largest pyramids in the world – so why are they given such a raw deal?
+The Maya were only 1 of 5 cultures in the world to have independently developed a writing system, they were only 1 of 2 cultures in the world who created the number zero, they had an elaborate and accurate calendar system, they built cities in the rainforest and some of the largest pyramids in the world – so why are they given such a raw deal?

 How about if I turned the tables on us, the Brits and gave a tongue-in-cheek description of British history, much in the same way Maya history is told: